OrestisAlpos/orestisalpos.github.io/_pages/about.md

 at [National Technical University of Athens](//www.ntua.gr/en/).
 My master thesis was on network security with deep learning methods at [Netmode Lab](http://www.netmode.ntua.gr/main/).

-Concerning ~~hobbits~~hobbies, I possess a skipper's license and in summer I delight in sailing the Mediterranean.
+Concerning ~~hobbits~~hobbies, I enjoy dancing and I teach greek folk dances.
-In winter, I watch the Lord of the Rings, or learn to play the violin.
+I regularly watch the Lord of the Rings (and the less regularly the first Hobbit film).
+I am also learning to play the violin.
 On a more refreshing side, I sometimes brew tasty beers.
 Cheers!

 <!--
 <!-- # Talks and presentations {#talks} -->